androidwiltron/craiggoddenpayne.github.io/_posts/2019-02-03-noops-devops-and-the-devolution-from-developer-to-engineer.md

 tags: noops, devops, iaas, terraform, aws, engineer,
 ---

-*TLDR - DevOps is awesome, DevOps is not scary, NoOps is the future, and using the right tools and patterns will allow you to easily transition from Software Developer to Software Engineer and keep ahead of the trend*
+*TLDR - DevOps is awesome, DevOps is not scary, and using the right tools and patterns will allow you to easily transition from Software Developer to Software Engineer and keep ahead of the trend*

 *First its worth having a look at the definiton of what DevOps is,*  bear in mind DevOps is a term that still does not have a solid definitions, and a lot of people get confused as to what it is: